dqops/dqo/docs/examples/table_row_count.md

 Here is a table with some sample customer data.
 In this example, we will verify if the number of rows in a table does not exceed the minimum accepted count.

-We want to verify that the number of rows in a table does not exceed the minimum accepted count, which will tell us what percentage of data are ready to be transcribed.
+We want to verify that the number of rows in a table does not exceed the minimum accepted count.

 **SOLUTION**

 We will verify the data using profiling [row_count](../checks/table/standard/row-count.md) table check.
-Our goal is to verify if number of rows does not fall below 692.
+Our goal is to verify if number of rows does not fall below setup thresholds.

 In this example, we will set three minimum count thresholds levels for the check: